Training and workshops

 - The desired time frame for delivery

-- The likely number of people (you will need a minimum of five people to run the event)
+- The likely number of people (you will need a minimum of ten people to run the event)

 - Whether you wish the workshop to be online or in person